 Comprehensive loss is the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
 Comprehensive loss includes net loss and the change in accumulated other comprehensive loss for the period.
-For the years ended December 31, 2021 and 2020, comprehensive loss included \$461,000 and \$65,000 in unrealized holding losses, net on marketable securities; for the year ended December 31, 2019, comprehensive loss included \$44,000 in unrealized holding gains, net on marketable securities.
+For the years ended December 31, 2022, 2021 and 2020, comprehensive loss included \$2.9 million, \$0.5 million and \$0.1 million, respectively, in unrealized holding losses, net on marketable securities.